DevOsamaIslam/async-handler/readme.md

 import { asyncHandler } from "async-handler-ts"
 ```

-The `asyncHandler` function takes a single argument, which is the asynchronous function you want to handle.
-It returns a promise that resolves to a tuple (array of just two elements) containing the result and error (if any) of the function execution.
+The `asyncHandler` function takes a single argument, which can either be an asynchronous function you want to handle or a direct promise.
+It returns a promise that resolves to a tuple (an array of just two elements) containing the result and error (if any).

+### Handling Asynchronous Functions

-Here's an example of how to use `asyncHandler`:
+Here's an example of how to use `asyncHandler` with an asynchronous function:

 ```typescript
 async function fetchData(): Promise<string> {